If you came directly to this page you may wish to read an introduction to this section first.

 Names of streets

-(left) Miliary column of Via Tiburtina Valeria and above it a phoenix, symbol of the town; (centre) ancient column and capital; (right)
+(left) Milestone of Via Tiburtina Valeria and above it a phoenix, symbol of the town (you may wish to move on along the road and visit "Alba Fucens", a small Roman town); (centre) ancient column and capital; (right)

 building with windows showing the transition from medieval to Renaissance patterns